 I have been working with IYH since from the beginning and always had a great feeling to work with them.
 The team is Fantastic, Positive and Energetic.
 They are always so motivated and an inspiration to society and individuals.

 I feel great and honored to take this opportunity.
 I think this opportunity will give me more experience and knowledge to serve my own Society and help to make better future for the children.

-We are delighted that Manisha has agreed to be our Project Manager for the Women's Health Program that we are driving in partnership with Rotary Canada.
-We could not have wanted a more perfect fit and here is why.
+We are delighted that Sue has agreed to coordinate the women's project that we are driving in partnership with Rotary Canada.

 Website crafted by Grafika